 The Faculty Research Fellowship (FRF) is intended to encourage and support the research, creative, artistic, and scholarly endeavors of full-time tenured or tenure-track EMU faculty by providing released-time awards (fall and winter semesters) for outstanding proposals.
 Released-time awards may be in increments of 25%, 50%, 75%, or 100% per semester, with a maximum total release of 100%.
 Cash of up to $3,000 can be requested as part of an award to cover supplies, services and materials (SS&M) and travel expenses related to the release. ¹

 Applicants must adhere to internal deadlines and screening/rating/ranking procedures established by departments, schools, and colleges, as faculty replacement requires advance planning.
 Proposals require signature approval by the department head or school director and the college dean.
 After submission to a reviewing body, proposals may not be altered in any way.
-Deadline for submission to department/schools is November 15, to college dean December 15, and to Associate Provost/AVP for Research & Administration January 31.
-Applicants will be notified of award decision in writing by the Provost and Vice President by April 1.
+Deadline for submission to department/schools is November 15, to college dean December 15, and to Associate Provost and Associate Vice President of Graduate Studies and Research January 31.
+Applicants will be notified of award decision in writing by the Provost and Executive Vice President by April 1.